hawkw/seax/doc/book/implementation/secd.md

 Each of these registers contains, at any given time, either a [`cons`](/cons-list.md) cell or the empty list (`nil`).
 These `car` parts of these `cons` cells may point to any of the [SVM memory cell types](svm.html#svm-primitive-data-types) --- either atoms, lists, or SVM instructions.
 The SECD machine treats each of these lists as a stack, dealing only with the head element of each list at any given time.

+## The Stack

+The `$s` register is used for temprary data storage.
+Not unlike the temporary registers in a register machine architecture, it stores data that is currently being manipulated.
+When data is loaded from the environment or from main memory, it is pushed to the stack; and function calls and instructions that require operands expect to find their arguments on the stack.

 ## The Control Stack and SECD Control Flow

 The `$c` (control) register plays a role similar to that of the program counter on other hardware architectures.
 It contains a list of SVM instructions corresponding to the code of the program currently under execution.
 Since these instructions are stored in a list, the control stack may be permuted using the same list and stack operations as the program's data.
 To those readers who recall our discussion of Lisp's quality of [homoiconicity](why-lisp.html#homoiconicity), this concept should seem familiar.
 The SECD machine can, therefore, perfrom control-flow operations by modifying the contents of the control stack.